edvHo/383ConStruct/README.md

 ## Working with new Dataset
-NOTE: The following section is project specific, filepaths may differ
+NOTE: The following section is project-specific, filepaths may differ

 1. Working Directory setup and Loading Metadata
 ```